OnChainSurvivor/OnChainSurvivor/README.md

 ## 🎮How to Play🎮

 -   **Select to play as guest or with your own NFT**
--   **Join a Room**: Enter a room ID and click "Join Room" to connect with other players.
+-   **Join a Room**: Enter an address and click "Join Room" to connect with other survivor.
 -   **Move Your Character**: Use the arrow keys to move your character around the 3D environment.
--   **Survive**: Your movements will be broadcast to the other player in real-time.
+-   **Survive**: Your movements will be broadcast to the other survivor in real-time.

 ## 🤝Contributing🤝